putteneersjoris/linux-cheatsheet/vex_cheatsheet.md

 <br>
 <br>

-**example 2: print which day of the week it is in the format: "Mo is the 1 day of the week (using the enumerated form)**
+**example 2: print which day of the week it is in the format: "Mo is day 1 of the week (using the enumerated form)**
 ```C
 string days_of_the_week[] = {"Mo","Thu","Wed","Thur","Fri","Sat","Sun"};
 foreach(int k; string i; days_of_the_week){